alonitac/DevSecOpsBIU12/ex4_optional/README.md

 # file encSampleMsgReady.txt is ready now to be used in "openssl enc...." command
 ```

+Take a look on the code
-Recall the demo in `01_encryption` directory in our shared repo to see how to decrypt a message.
+Recall the demo in `encryption` directory in our shared repo to see how to decrypt a message.
 Again, you should exit the program upon an invalid decryption.
 Do it by:
 ```shell
 if [ "$DECRYPTED_SAMPLE_MESSAGE" != "Hi server, please encrypt me and send to client!" ]; then echo "Server symmetric encryption using the exchanged master-key has failed."